noyo-technologies/backend-coding-challenge/docs/cheat_sheet.md

 ```

 # Flask SQLAlchemy
-We use sqlalchemy at noyo but do not expect that to have worked with it, as such here is the simple crash course on it.
-Please note that no sqlalchemy code is required to solve any of the problems or extenstions.
-This is here solely for your reference.
+We use [SQLAlchemy](https://www.sqlalchemy.org/) at Noyo, but do not expect you to have worked with it, as such here is the simple crash course on it.
+Please note that no advanced SQLAlchemy code is required to solve any of the problems or extensions.
+For example, in lieu of using the `.filter_by` syntax feel free to load models into memory and to filter using pure Python.

 ### Add a person